louismullie/repos/README.md

 Hi!
 My name is Louis, and here are some of the most interesting projects that I have worked on.

-###Natural language processing
+###Natural Language Processing

 **Treat**

 Homepage: https://github.com/louismullie/treat
 (Languages: C, Ruby)

-Treat is a toolkit for natural language processing and computational linguistics in Ruby.
-The Treat project aims to build a language- and algorithm- agnostic NLP framework for Ruby with support for tasks such as document retrieval, text chunking, segmentation and tokenization, natural language parsing, part-of-speech tagging, keyword extraction and named entity recognition.
+Treat is the leading Ruby toolkit for natural language processing and computational linguistics.
+The Treat project aims to build a feature-complete language- and algorithm- agnostic NLP framework for Ruby.

 **CoreNLP Ruby bindings**

 Homepage: https://github.com/louismullie/stanford-core-nlp
 (Languages: Java, Ruby)

-This gem provides high-level Ruby bindings to the Stanford Core NLP package, a set natural language processing tools for tokenization, sentence segmentation, part-of-speech tagging, lemmatization, and parsing of English, French and German.
-The package also provides named entity recognition and coreference resolution for English.
+This gem provides high-level Ruby bindings to the Stanford Core NLP package, a Java natural language processing toolkit.
+The bindings support tokenization, sentence segmentation, part-of-speech tagging, lemmatization, syntactical analysis, named entity recognition and coreference resolution.

 **OpenNLP Ruby bindings**

 Homepage: https://github.com/louismullie/open-nlp
 (Languages: Java, Ruby)

-This library provides high-level Ruby bindings to the Open NLP package, a Java machine learning toolkit for natural language processing (NLP).
-The bindings support tokenization, chunking and POS tagging for several languages, as well as maximum entropy named entity recognition.
+This library provides high-level Ruby bindings to the Open NLP package, a Java machine learning toolkit for natural language processing.
+The bindings support tokenization, sentence segmentation, part-of-speech tagging, and named entity recognition.

-**Sentence segmentation**
+**Sentence segmentation algorithm**

 Homepage: https://github.com/louismullie/scalpel
 (Languages: Ruby)

-Scalpel is a novel fast and accurate rule-based sentence segmentation algorithm for Latin languages.
-The idea behind the algorithm is that it is simpler and more efficient to find occurrences of periods that do not indicate the end of a sentence, rather than those that do.
+Scalpel is a novel rule-based sentence segmentation algorithm for Latin languages.
+It is fast and accurate, even on poorly formatted data.
+The key insight is that it is simpler and more efficient to find occurrences of periods that do not indicate the end of a sentence first, and subsequently attempt to segment the text.

 **TextRank implementation**

 Homepage: https://github.com/louismullie/graph-rank
 (Languages: Ruby)

 GraphRank is a Ruby implementation of the TextRank algorithms.
-TextRank is an algorithm for unsupervised keyword extraction and document summarization that combines the PageRank algorithm with a distance function to apply it to texts.
+TextRank is an algorithm for unsupervised keyword extraction and document summarization that demonstrates how the PageRank algorithm can be applied to textual data.

 **TF*IDF on Elastic MapReduce**